Advocate for your neighbor

 Getting to Know ALICE

 By becoming an advocate, you are helping people you may know.
 ALICE is the essential health care worker caring for our aging parents at home and for COVID patients in our hospitals.
 ALICE is the teaching assistant who helped our children adapt to virtual learning, or the bus driver who gets our kids to school.
 ALICE fixes our cars and works in our local shops and restaurants.
 Learn more about our advocacy efforts below.
-To get involved, contact Mark Allegrini at 203.530.5816 or [email protected].
+Contact us to get involved.

 We give families support by helping build more equitable pathways for career opportunities that meet employers’ needs and provide sustainable wages, through efforts such as Connecticut’s Workforce Strategic Plan.

 We invest in systems that increase access to education for children in all communities.
 This includes advocating for more funding for early care and education and improving access to reliable, affordable and quality child care including through the State’s Care 4 Kids childcare subsidy.